Trade Compliance and Sanctions

 Our team provides a combination of broad sector and legal expertise, as well as practical experience from roles as in-house counsel and with public authorities, to provide practical advice on how to identify and mitigate sanctions risks.

-Our lawyers have practical and comprehensive experience that position us to help our clients navigate the most challenging issues within trade compliance.
-We provide advice to companies of all sizes, in a number of jurisdictions and across a range of sectors, supporting them in the identification and management of risks relating to trade compliance and sanctions.
+Our lawyers have practical and comprehensive experience that positions us to help our clients navigate the most challenging issues within trade compliance.
+We provide advice to companies of all sizes, in a number of jurisdictions and across a range of sectors, supporting them in the identification and management of risks related to trade compliance and sanctions.

 We offer